 In particular, we believe that members of Pace DC are long-term investors, and that a default investment option for the Scheme should invest in companies that can deliver sustainable, long-term value, with proper consideration of environmental, social and corporate governance factors (including climate change).
-Following the changes highlighted above, the Pace Growth (Mixed) Fund aims to take into account the environmental and social behaviours of businesses it invests in, as well as how well they are governed and run, when deciding how much to invest in different companies.
+Following the changes highlighted above, both the Pace Growth (Mixed) Fund and the Pace Growth (Shares) 2021 Fund aim to take into account the environmental and social behaviours of businesses they invest in, as well as how well they are governed and run, when deciding how much to invest in different companies.